 - He is known as a bridge between his predecessors Dnyaneshwarand Namdev and the later Tukaram and Ramdas.

-- Tukaram was another Bhakti saint of Maharashtra and was a contemporary of Sivaji.
+- Tukaram was another Bhakti saint of Maharashtra and said to be a contemporary of Shivaji.

 - Tukaram also referred to as Sant Tukaram, Bhakta Tukaram, Tukaram Maharaj, Tukobaand Tukobaraya.

-- He was a 17th-century poet-saint of the Bhakti movement in
+- He was a 17th-century poet-saint of the Bhakti movement.

 - His poetry was devoted to Vitthala or Vithoba, an avatar of Hindu god Vishnu.